Mango Dining Table - Warm Exotic Custom Wood

 Robust and Durable

-Mango wood is a tropical hardwood that is well-suited for daily use.
-It is sturdy enough for a dining table that sees intensive use and will last for decades with normal maintenance.
+Mango wood is a tropical hardwood that is well-resistant to daily use.
+It is sturdy enough for a dining table that is used intensively and will last for decades with normal maintenance.
 Not as hard as acacia but more robust than poplar or MDF — mango wood is a true furniture wood.

 Unique Grain and Warmth

-The grain of mango wood is one of the most expressive of all furniture wood types.
+The grain of mango wood is one of the most expressive of all furniture hardwoods.
 Wavy lines, sudden color transitions, sometimes almost striped patterns due to the abrupt change in wood density.
-Combined with its warm, golden-brown base color, this gives every mango dining table a vital, lively character that no two other tables share.
+In combination with the warm, golden-brown base color, this gives every mango dining table a vital, lively character that no two other tables share.

 Shapes of a Mango Dining Table